Sam Marcy, one of the leading Marxist thinkers of the post-World War II era,

 Spanish, Farsi, Turkish, Korean, French and German.

-Marcy's works are some of the most important contemporary Marxist writings
+Marcy's works are some of the most important contemporary Marxist

-class strategy to fight back.
+revolutionary working class strategy to fight back.

 Of course, in the best Marxist tradition, Marcy was not only a thinker and

 writer.
 He was also an organizer and activist.
 For example, Marcy was a leading

 organizer of the first demonstration in the United States against the Vietnam

 Here are Marcy's articles from 1989 through 1995, which appeared in

 Workers World newspaper as well as the books and pamphlets he wrote